wan-lab-vanderbilt/subtomo-tutorials/docs/hiv/bin8.md

     >NOTE: STOPGAP is setup here to run through the stopgap_watcher, which is a separate program to track STOPGAP progress.
     This is not required; for running on clusters where programs are not allowed to be run on submission nodes, stopgap_watcher can be run on any computer that has access to the working directory.

+## Launching the STOPGAP Toolbox

+We are now ready to load and use the STOPGAP Toolbox.
+Its purpose is the same as the TOMOMAN standalone, to run MATLAB commands without needing a MATLAB license and installation.

+Exit the TOMOMAN standalone with `exit`.
+Use `cd` to change to the `init_ref/` directory:

+    cd ../subtomo/init_ref/

+Start the STOPGAP Toolbox by running:

+    $STOPGAPHOME/bin/stopgap_toolbox.sh

 ## Calculate Starting Reference